bsehgol/ITP-DeviceToDatabase/03_RelationalDatabases/README.md

 ![screenshot psql select after insert more records](img/select-2.png)

-Now you've seen we can insert data manually.
-We want to automatically insert every MQTT message into our table.
-There is a Node.js program running on the server the that subscribes to all MQTT topics and inserts the data into the `mqtt_messages` table in another database.
+Now that you have learned to insert data into the database manually, we want to automatically insert every MQTT message into the table.
+There is a Node.js program running on the server the that subscribes to all MQTT topics and inserts the data into the `mqtt_messages` table in the `itp` database.

 ![flowchart of data from arduino through mqtt to nodejs to the database](img/process-flow.png)

  Let's take a look at this data.
-The database name is `itp` and it's running in the same PostgreSQL instance.
+The database `itp` is running in the same PostgreSQL instance.
 Use `\c itp` to switch to a new database.
 Use `\d mqtt_message` to describe the mqtt_message table.
 It looks just like the table we created before.

+    \c itp
+    \d mqtt_message

 ![screenshot describe mqtt_message](img/desc-mqtt-message.png)